-In the days following the launch of the Year 9 Options SharePoint site you should spend some time engaging with the subject presentations you feel relevant to you.
-You should discuss your thoughts with your parents/guardians and come to a decision about which subjects will make up your four preferences.
+In the days following the launch of the Year 9 Options SharePoint site, you should spend some time engaging with the subject presentations you feel relevant to you.
+You should discuss your thoughts with your parents/guardians and come to a decision about which subjects will make up your three preferences, plus one reserve.

-Mrs Moroney has overall responsibility for the Options process.
+Mr Oberg has overall responsibility for the Options process.

-Please direct any questions to her via the dedicated options email address, KS4Options@chhs.org.uk.
+Please direct any questions via the school email address: enquiries@chhs.org.uk (FAO The Options Team)